n8bvnks/Movie_Booking_System/README.md

 # Architecture

 - **movie-service** (port 8083) — owns movie data in a single `MovieShowing` table: title, genre, description, runtime, date, time, and remaining seats.
-One row represents one bookable showing.

 - **booking-service** (port 8082) — owns booking data in a `Booking` table, and is the only service the client talks to directly.
 Before saving a booking, it calls movie-service to confirm the showing exists and has enough seats.
 After saving, it calls movie-service again to decrement the seat count.
 Updating or deleting a booking calls movie-service to adjusts seats.
 - The two services use separate databases.
 - The client is a set of plain HTML pages served as static resources from booking-service